-Dale.
-2017-10 Target Tasks Timescale Resources Responsibility Monitoring Access to Curriculum Ensure ICT appropriate for pupils with disabilities.
-Review accessibility of ICT (including notepads & whiteboards) using specialist expertise.
-Involve pupils in review of hard & software.
-Prioritise new software to purchase.
-Train TAs and admin staff on use of Communicate in Print.
-Autumn Term 2017 WIDGIT Training through CPD ICT Leader SENCo Senior Leadership Team SEND Governors Access to Curriculum To identify and provide appropriate learning apps for a child with specific needs.
+Target Tasks Timescale Resources Responsibility Monitoring Access to Curriculum To identify and provide appropriate learning apps for a child with specific needs.
 One to one teaching assessment seek advice from external agencies/ support groups.
 Trial identified apps, selecting the ones that are the most appropriate for the child's needs.
 Purchase and download apps.
 Train relevant members of staff.
 Measure impact on learning.
-Spring 2018 Training session in Autumn 2 Budget to purchase apps SENDCo One to one Teaching Assistant.
-SENCo through lesson observations and sampling lesson planning.
+Ongoing Autumn/ Spring/ Summer 2018/19 Budget to purchase apps SENDCo One to one Teaching Assistant.
+SENDCo through lesson observations and sampling lesson planning.
 SEND Governors